 See the Scotland Travel Information page for all the information you need for travelling to and within Scotland.
 Get some helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and more.

-There’ a Car park where you can leave the car and walk to the Castle, but a flight of steep steps means disabled access is not easy.
+There’s a car park where you can leave the car and walk to the Castle, but a flight of steep steps means disabled access is not easy.
 The ruins are spread over three acres, surrounded by sheer cliffs with a 50 metre drop to the North Sea below.
 The Castle is run by the National Trust for Scotland and attracts over 40,000 visitors every year.

 Find A Hotel In Scotland.
 Different providers, different prices, and user reviews.
 Save time and money, search them here for the best deal.